biomassa/biomassa.github.io/_posts/2023-01-10-comment system.md

 categories: general
 ---

-added a simple commenting system via utteranc.es
+added a simple commenting system via utteranc.es / github issues.
 it does require a github account but that can be a makeshift spam protection i'm guessing.